kjtanaka/deploy_folsom/README.md

 study OpenStack.
 Those people have the same questions, "where should I begin?"
 "What is the easiest way to try?"
 And the general answer is, "try devstack!"

-However, devstack is for developers not for absolutely-beginners.
+However, devstack is made for developers, not for absolutely-beginners.
-So here's the script for absolutely-beginners of OpenStack.
+So here's the script for absolutely-beginners.
+The script builds OpenStack Folsom with FlatDHCP Mode and reboot the machine at the end.

 Update
 ======
 * Changed the static passwords nova/openstack to valiables, so that user can set it.
-* Make it able to build multiple nodes.
-Scripts are splitted into all_in_one, controller and compute.
+* Made it able to build multiple nodes.
+The script are splitted into all_in_one, controller and compute.